Hohn

 Favourite diving movie?

-It may sound cheesy, but I really enjoyed 'Into The Blue'.
-I really loved the treasure hunting aspect.
-The movie inspired me to purchase my own underwater metal detector and go hunt for treasure of my own.
+It was a little cheesy, but I really enjoyed 'Into The Blue'.
+I really loved the treasure hunting aspect and it inspired me to purchase my own underwater metal detector and go hunt for treasure of my own!

 Proudest diving moment or achievement?